mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/swupd.md

 > Package management utility for Clear Linux.
 > More information: <https://docs.01.org/clearlinux/latest/guides/clear/swupd.html>.

-- Update to latest version
+- Update to the latest version
 `sudo swupd update`

 - Show current version, and check whether a newer one exists